Business stimulus Covid 19

 Instant Asset Write Off

 Whenever you purchase an asset for your business (a car, computer, machinery etc) you generally need to depreciate or claim the cost of this asset over a number of years in your tax returns.
 In the last budget the government increased this threshold meaning anything costing less than $30k could be claimed as a tax deduction immediately rather than needing to be claimed over a number of years.
 As part of these measures the government has increased this threshold to $150k for all businesses with a turnover up to $500m.
 That means if you purchase an assets from now until 30 June that costs less than $150k you will be able to claim it as a tax deduction this year.
 What this means is that if you purchase a piece of machinery for $100k, you will reduce your income tax bill by $27,500.
 Remember you need to a) be making a profit and have to pay tax in order for this to apply, and b) have the cashflow in your business to support and sustain the purchase.
-Please ensure you let us know if you are looking at any asset purchases so we can run the cashflow scenarios.

 Payroll Tax Relief

-No Payroll Tax to be paid for March, April or May
+No Payroll Tax to be paid for March, April or May for the NSW state.

 When your annual reconciliation is lodged in July you will get an exemption of 25% of your total payroll liability for the year (note this includes the wages you paid in March - June)